Pterygium is a noncancerous eye condition that affects more than three million people in the United States each year.

 The experts at Clarkson Eyecare have decades of experience diagnosing and treating conditions like Pterygium.
 With the most advanced technology available, our doctors can determine the severity of the condition and provide the best treatment plan for you.

-At Clarkson Eyecare, our goal is to provide every patient with their best vision possible.
+At Clarkson Eyecare, our goal is to provide every patient with the best vision possible.
 We are located in Florida, Georgia, Illinois, Kentucky, Michigan, Minnesota, Missouri, New Jersey, Ohio, and Virginia.
-Click to find a location near you.
+Click to find a location specializing in Pterygium treatment near you.

 Most people can see or feel a pterygium.
 It generally appears on the part of your eye closest to your nose.
 Symptoms include redness, itchiness, irritation, a burning sensation, and a feeling like you have something in your eye.
 A thick or large growth can cover your cornea, which can cause impaired or loss of vision.

 Most pterygiums can be treated using artificial tears (eye drops) or ointments with corticosteroids.
 At Clarkson Eyecare, our doctors perform comprehensive eye exams using the latest technology available to identify and diagnose various eye conditions like Pterygium.
 We can help you determine whether eye drops, ointment, or outpatient surgery is the best treatment for your unique eyes.

 A pterygium is a common eye condition that affects millions of people of all ages.
 Males are twice as likely to be diagnosed with a pterygium than females.
 While sun exposure and UV light is the main cause, there are other risk factors including dry eyes and exposure to environmental irritants like pollen, dust, sand, smoke, and wind.